boussoleclic/asoiaf-sigils-quiz/README.md

 ## 🖼️ Image Attribution

-All heraldic images are hosted by [La Garde de Nuit](https://www.lagardedenuit.com/wiki/index) dedicated to *A Song of Ice and Fire*.
+All heraldic images are hosted by [La Garde de Nuit](https://www.lagardedenuit.com/wiki/index), French-speaking web site dedicated to *A Song of Ice and Fire* and George R. R. Martin's work.
 Heraldic artwork was created by **Evrach** and used with proper attribution.

 ## 🧰 Tech Stack

-- **HTML/CSS/JavaScript** — Vanilla frontend
+- **HTML/CSS/JavaScript**
 - **Framework** — React
 - **Static Hosting** — Compatible with GitHub Pages, Netlify, Vercel, etc.